DaoDucManh14/restaurant-ratings-powerbi/README.md

 ## Project Description
+Restaurant ratings in Mexico by real consumers from 2012, including additional information about each restaurant and their cuisines, and each consumer and their preferences.
 This project uses Power BI to analyze restaurant review data, aiming to uncover patterns in customer satisfaction and dissatisfaction.
 The focus is on food quality, service experience, pricing concerns, and customer behavior to provide actionable insights.

 ## Dataset Description